FaithAlone.net

 14 Then those men, when they had seen the miracle that Jesus did, said, This is of a truth that prophet that should come into the world.

 Jesus, and not Muhammad, is "the prophet like Moses" for all of the same reasons discussed in the aforementioned section on Deuteronomy 18.
-He is identified as such explicitly by the Apostles (Acts 3:22-26, 7:37, 7:52) - first-century Jews whose opinions we actually regard.
+He is identified as such explicitly by the Apostles (Acts 3:22-26, 7:37, 7:52) - first-century Jews whose opinions Christians actually regard.

 John 1:1-3, 14